 Scholars are expected to utilize their experiences from their first year of research and work with their mentor to conduct a student-led project.
-This is flexible, and will be something that you have discussed with and planned with your mentor.
+This is flexible, and is something that you have discussed with and planned with your mentor.
 The project can be anything from answering your own original question to looking at a subset of data collected from a larger project.

-Peer Advisor Meetings
+Peer Facilitator Meetings

 Submitting to a Peer Reviewed Journal